pandora-mccme/hdbmonitor/README.md

 conf.dhall check1.sql check2.sql check3.sql ...
 ```

 `conf.dhall` is a configuration file for single database.
 Name of the file is fixed.
-It stores connection string, list of Telegram handles of alert-receivers, string which should prefix messages and some other default settings.
+It stores connection string, list of Telegram handles of alert-receivers (channels), string which should prefix messages and some other default settings.

 Example contents of `conf.dhall`:
 ```